adventuregamestudio/ags-manual-source/Dialog.md

 StopDialog ()
 ```

-This command can only be used either in dialog script or from within the "dialog_request" function, and schedules end of a conversation.
+This command stop the current dialog, if any is running.
+But it's effect is not immediate.
-If called in dialog script it will make conversation stop after current option's script completes.
+If called in dialog script, or in normal script function being called from a dialog script, then the dialog will stop after current option's script completes.
-If called in "dialog_request" function it will make conversation stop right after "dialog_request" function finishes.
+If called in "dialog_request" function, then the dialog will stop right after "dialog_request" function finishes.
+If called from regular script while the dialog options are being displayed (i.e. from "repeatedly_execute_always"), then the dialog will stop after the game finishes updating.
+If called from any function which is a part of the [custom dialog options rendering](CustomDialogOptions), then the dialog will stop right after this script function ends.

 You can use this function to end the conversation depending on whether the player has/does a certain thing.

-Example:
+Example 1:

 ```ags
 function dialog_request (int dr) {